Kilnamanagh: Clubs, associations and societies

-There is an active soccer club known as Kilnamanagh AFC.
+There is an active soccer club known as Kilnamanagh A.F.C.
+The club play at Ned Kelly Park on Elm Castle Drive.

 The community centre, known as Kilnamanagh Family and Recreation Centre, built two 'astro parks' with floodlights and a grass pitch in August 2009.

 There is an active GAA club in Kilnamanagh.
 Formerly known as St. Kevin's GAA club, it merged with St. Killian's GAA club from the neighbouring area of Kingswood to become known as St. Kevin's Killians.
 Kilnamanagh has three GAA pitches in the middle of the estate.

 Kilnamanagh was well known for its summer projects in the 1980s, involving community members of all ages to participate in activities such as excursions out from the area, arts and crafts, organised children's discos, and cinema.
 The projects continued for a number of years and were centred mainly at Saint Kevin's Primary School during July every year.
 Set up by volunteers and parents from the area, it started in 1982 and ran successfully until 1989.